amirabbasja/Mutual-Fund-Evaluation/README.md

 ### 33. Adjusted Sharpe ratio

- The Adjusted Sharpe Ratio (Pezier and White, 2006) is a risk-adjusted performance measure that extends the traditional Sharpe ratio by explicitly adjusting for skewness and kurtosis in the return distribution.
+ The Adjusted Sharpe Ratio  is a risk-adjusted performance measure that extends the traditional Sharpe ratio by explicitly adjusting for skewness and kurtosis in the return distribution.
 Skewness measures the asymmetry of the return distribution, while kurtosis measures the thickness of the tails of the distribution.
-The ASR incorporates a penalty factor for negative skewness and excess kurtosis, providing a more comprehensive assessment of risk-adjusted performance.
+The ASR incorporates a penalty factor for negative skewness and excess kurtosis, providing a more comprehensive assessment of risk-adjusted performance (Pezier and White, 2006).

 The formula for the Adjusted Sharpe Ratio is:

 ![alt text](https://latex.codecogs.com/svg.image?Adjusted%5C;Sharpe%5C;ratio=SR%5B1&plus;(%5Cfrac%7BS%7D%7B6%7DSR-(%5Cfrac%7BK-3%7D%7B24%7DSR%5E%7B2%7D))%5D)